aspeakman/SolisControl/README.md

 ### Description

-The app sets inverter charge (and discharge) times daily just before the start of the Octopus Flux cheap and peak rate periods.
-It runs a defined number of
-minutes (_cron_before_) these periods.
+The app sets inverter charge (and discharge) times daily just before the start of the Octopus Flux cheap and peak rate periods (it runs a defined number of minutes (_cron_before_) these periods).
-The duration of each charge or discharge episode takes into account the solar forecast and the current battery charge level.
+Each charge or discharge episode is restricted to within the appropriate period but its duration takes into account the solar forecast and the current battery charge level.
+You can use the _random_start_ setting to choose whether it takes place immediately or at a random point within the charging/discharging period.

 You should work out the following values depending on your household usage: